New York's Collins to resign House seat ahead of expected guilty plea for insider trading

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

-The congressman, who has served New York's 27th District since 2013, surrendered to federal agents in Manhattan last August.
+The congressman, who has served New York's 27th District since 2013, surrendered to federal agents in Manhattan in August 2018.

 Following the charges brought against Collins last year, then-House Speaker Paul Ryan removed Collins from his post on the House Energy and Commerce Committee and called the insider trading charges "a clear violation of the public trust."

-Collins has a track record of publicly backing Trump, including being one of the first sitting members of Congress to endorse his candidacy.
-While he originally said last year that he would not seek re-election following the indictment leveled against him, he reversed course and eventually defeated Democrat challenger Nate McMurray – albeit by a much narrower margin than previously expected, 49.1 percent to McMurray’s 48.8 percent.
+Collins has a track record of publicly backing Trump, including being one of the first sitting members of Congress to endorse his White House candidacy.
+While he originally said last year that he would not seek reelection following the indictment against him, he reversed course and eventually defeated Democrat challenger Nate McMurray – albeit by a much narrower margin than expected, 49.1 percent to McMurray’s 48.8 percent.

 Fox News' Chad Pergram and Marta Dhanis contributed to this report.